eformat/openshift-airflow/README.md

 To deploy with the default configuration, you will need a git repository to store DAG's in.
 By default the Airflow pods use a ubi based fork of Kubernetes golang based [git-sync](https://github.com/eformat/git-sync) container.

 For example, create a private DAG repo in Github.
-Create a new project and the following secret in the OpenShift cluster you are about to deploy to prior to installing the Airflow helm chart.
+Create a new project in OpenShift.
+Add the following secret prior to installing the Airflow helm chart.

 ```bash
 oc new-project airflow